 Baby eczema can look different depending on your child’s age, skin tone, and where the patches appear.
 The most common signs are dry, red, or inflamed patches of skin that may feel rough to the touch.
 In some babies, the skin looks flaky; in others, it can appear weepy or form small bumps.

 One question mums often ask is: “Is baby eczema always red?”
-The answer is no. On lighter skin, eczema often looks pink or red, while on darker skin it may show up as purple, brown, or even slightly grey.
+The answer is no. On lighter skin, eczema often looks pink or red, but eczema can present differently depending on skin tone, with darker skin often showing purplish, brown, or grey patches rather than classic redness (Silverberg & Hanifin, 2013).
 What’s consistent is that the skin looks irritated and may cause your baby to scratch or rub for relief.

 Another worry is: “Is baby eczema always itchy?”
 Most of the time, yes — itchiness is one of the key signs.
 But babies can’t always tell us when they’re uncomfortable.
 Instead, you might notice them rubbing their face against bedding, tugging at their ears, or seeming restless.